marketingyoutube ads worth it musicians 2026youtube ads roi musiciansyoutube promotion worth ityoutube ads independent artists

 Here's what a well-run YouTube campaign actually delivers:

 2. YouTube channel subscriber growth.
 Subscribers compound.
 A subscriber watches your next video, and the one after that.
-A well-targeted campaign converting 3–5% of viewers to subscribers can add hundreds of real subscribers per month — people who have already demonstrated they like your sound.
+Based on analysis of 2,400+ campaigns, a well-targeted campaign converting 3-5% of viewers to subscribers can add hundreds of real subscribers per month -- people who have already demonstrated they like your sound.

 4. Cross-platform Spotify lift.
 This one surprises artists when they first see it.
-Artists running active YouTube campaigns consistently see a 15–25% increase in Spotify monthly listeners during the same period.
+According to Chartlex campaign data, artists running active YouTube campaigns consistently see a 15-25% increase in Spotify monthly listeners during the same period.
 The mechanism is straightforward: a viewer watches your video, looks you up on Spotify, starts streaming.
 YouTube builds the awareness; Spotify captures the habitual listening.
 The two platforms feed each other when you treat them as a system.
+The YouTube-to-Spotify conversion guide breaks down exactly how to optimize this pipeline.

 When YouTube Ads Make Sense